 We have continued to maintain and strengthen our communication of the modern slavery helpline and our own in-house whistleblowing line over the past year.
-This has been communicated out in the induction as well as through an awareness-raising programme across the business.
+This has been communicated out in the induction as well as updates via posters and information screens across the business and in our newsletter.